renovatebot/github-action/README.md

 ### `docker-cmd-file`

 Specify a command to run when the image start.
-By default the image run `renovate`
+By default the image run
+`renovate`.

-This option is useful to customize the image before running `renovate`
+This option is useful to customize the image before running `renovate`.
+It must be an existing executable file on the local system.
+It will be mounted to the docker container.

-For example you can create a simple script like this one (let's call it `renovate-entrypoint.sh`)
+For example you can create a simple script like this one (let's call it `renovate-entrypoint.sh`).

 ```sh
 #!/bin/bash